RECONOMICS: A Brief Intro.

 Without the ongoing program, you’re unlikely to increase confidence in the local future.
 Without increased confidence in the local future, your community is unlikely to attract—and retain—residents, employers and investors.
 Increasing confidence in the local future also increases ability to borrow money for capital improvement projects.

 A spectacular redevelopment project might be a success in every other respect, but if it doesn’t elevate confidence in the local future, it’s a revitalization failure.
 And a resilience failure: how resilient is a place going to be if it’s hemorrhaging residents, employers and investors?

-Instead of creating a place that residents, employers and investors want to be a part of, process-free places rely on baiting them with artificial incentives like tax holidays and free land.
+Instead of creating a place that residents, employers and investors want to be a part of, process-free places rely on baiting them with generic, artificial incentives like tax holidays and free land.
 Or they try to create the appearance of confidence via slick marketing campaigns featuring pretty pictures, grand pronouncements and highly-selective statistics.
 Such tactics occasionally produce a “win”, but seldom reverse the trajectory of a declining economy or quality of life.

 The result is the RECONOMICS Process.
 It’s the state of the art in reliably, efficiently producing resilient prosperity at the local, regional and national levels.
 And each step in the process is a potential entry point for you to grow your career or organization.